-We support the requirement but there must be a robust method of consultation with potential users with regard to potential new routes.
-This will prevent the provision of unsuitable routes and blocking up of footpaths for road schemes.
+We support the requirement but there must be a robust method of consultation with potential users especially public transport users with regard to potential new routes.
+This will prevent the provision of unsuitable routes and blocking up of footpaths which have a purpose for accessing public transport for road schemes that are only available for car owners and not for the young and older people who have no access to a car.
 The decisions on the provision of new routes must not just rest with Local Authorities and Transport Consortia but must also involve local access fora.
 The preparing and publishing maps will play an important role in identifying what exists and also where there are gaps in the provision.
 There must be continuity across Local Authority boundaries.

-Local authorities take into account the need to raise awareness of existing and new walking and cycling routes.
-This includes local inhabitants and potential visitors.
-Walking and cycling times as well as distances on signage will help encourage of use of these paths as opposed to using a car.

-the requirement on local authorities to have regard to integrated network maps in the local transport planning process (section 6);
+Local authorities take into account the need to raise awareness of existing and new walking and cycling routes especially those which provide access to public transport.
+This includes local inhabitants and potential visitors the requirement on local authorities to have regard to integrated network maps in the local transport planning process (section 6);

-We consider that not only should local transport consortia be involved but other stakeholders should be actively consulted including Health and Well being, Tourism, disadvantaged groups and local communities to ensure that value for money schemes are provided.
-Not all people own or can afford to own a bicycle while others are unable for various reasons use a bicycle so in all cases priority should be given to developing footpaths especially for community use.
+We consider it essential that local transport consortia should be involved but other stakeholders should be actively consulted including Health and Well being, Tourism, disadvantaged groups and local communities to ensure that value for money schemes are provided.
+Not all people own or can afford to own a bicycle while others are unable for various reasons use a bicycle so in all cases priority should be given to developing footpaths especially for community use and providing access to public transport.
 It is important that all footpaths and bridleways are shown on the integrated network maps.

 Integrated network maps should play a crucial role in informing future local and regional transport planning, highlighting key areas where improvements and additions to footpaths and cycle paths could lead to an increase in regular journeys and recreational walking.
+We consider that these maps should show railway and bus stations and bus stops.

 The Bill requires local authorities to take into account 'the location, nature and condition' of a route (but not potential use) when determining the most appropriate route.
-YHA believes the criteria should be widened to create routes that are "continuous, direct, safe and comfortable for walking and cycling".
+Railfuture believes the criteria should be widened to create routes that are "continuous, direct, safe and comfortable for walking and cycling".